FilipeamTeixeira/SpatialStatsR_2021/README.md

 ## Abstract:
-Starting from the 19th of November, we will start a course where we will cover the basis of R, introduce data wrangling tools for data analysis with the tidyverse and data.table, and introduce tools and methods for mapping spatial data and  computing spatial statistics.
-The course will be taught online, and it will be organized in a series of 5*4h classes.
+Starting from the 17th of May, we will start a course where we will cover the basis of R, introduce data wrangling tools for data analysis with the tidyverse and data.table, and introduce tools and methods for mapping spatial data and  computing spatial statistics.
+The course will be taught online, and it will be organized in a series of 4*4h + 1 full day classes.
 As day 1 will be exclusively an introduction to R, people with a basic background in R, are not obliged to attend the course.
 However, as we will introduce the tidyverse as well as concepts on how to optimise R code, it is still advisable to follow the course from day 1.

 While there are no prior requirements on knowing R, it is expected that the students are familiar with RStudio and handling csv files.
 It is advised to read the first chapters to R for Data Science (https://r4ds.had.co.nz).
 The first day will be merely an introduction to R, RStudio and to the tidyverse package.